SecretFoundation/docs/docs/dev/developing-secret-contracts.md

 ## Query

 `query` is the implementation of read-only queries.
-Queries run over the current blockchain state but don't incur fees and don't have access to `msg.sender`.
-They are still metered by a gas limit that is set on the executing node.
+Queries run over the current blockchain state, don't incur fees, and don't have access to `msg.sender`. **Queries are still metered by a gas limit as set on the executing node.**

-Example Invocation from `secretcli`:
+Example invocation from `secretcli`:

 ```bash
 secretcli q compute query "$CONTRACT_ADDRESS" "$INPUT_ARGS"
 ```

-Example Invocation from `SecretJS`:
+Example invocation from `SecretJS`:

 ```js
 // TODO